 - Mobility.
 Refers to a movement of people or freight.

-It can have different levels linked to the speed, capacity and efficiency
+It can have different levels linked to the speed, capacity

-moved by a particular type of transportation.
+or freight moved by a particular type of transportation.

+transportation.
 2) The process of separating total person

 trips into the modes of travel used.
 3) A term that describes

 who use private automobiles, as opposed to the percentage

 who user public transportation.

 - Mode, Transport.
 The physical way a movement

 - Model.
-An analytical tool (often mathematical) used by
+An analytical tool (often mathematical)

-economic activity, travel activity and their
+of land use, economic activity, travel activity and their

 effects on the quality of resources such as land, air and

 - Monorail.
-An electric railway in which a rail car or
+An electric railway in which a rail

-a single beam or rail.
+formed by a single beam or rail.
 Most monorails are either

 - Motorway / Highway.
-Road, specially designed and built
+Road, specially designed

-with separate carriageways for the
+points or temporarily, with separate carriageways for the

-by a dividing strip not intended for traffic,
+by a dividing strip not intended for traffic, or exceptionally

-any road, railway or tramway track, or footpath; (c) is specially
+railway or tramway track, or footpath; (c) is specially

 sign-posted as a motorway and is reserved for specific categories

 of road motor vehicles.
-Entry and exit lanes of motorways are included
+Entry and exit lanes of motorways

-are also included.
+Urban motorways are also included.

-- Multimodal Platform.
+- Multimodal platform.
 A physical converging point

 where freight and/or passenger transshipment takes place

 between different modes of transportation, usually a transport

 - North American Free Trade Agreement (NAFTA).
-Came into

-and Mexico over respect of a series of
+the United-States and Mexico over respect of a series of

 of goods and services, the NAFTA regulates investments,

-intellectual property, publics markets and
+intellectual property, publics markets and the non-tariff

-with the 1989 Free Trade Agreement (FTA) and the 1991 Canada-U.S.
+1989 Free Trade Agreement (FTA) and the 1991 Canada-U.S.